aeternity/aeconnector/README.md

     <em>Main connector's setup #1 </em>
 </p>

+### Setup #2

+Replica supported setup.
+Was designed to switch attached blockchain in the case of "service denied" (decision can be made automatically):

 <p align="center">
   <img src="/doc/src/HyperchainsConnectorsMainReplica.png">
   <br>
     <em>Main + replica connector's setup #2 </em>
 </p>

+### Setup #3

+History keeper setup (please note that currently in development process).
+This setup allows to decouple *election engine* and *security provider* roles and assumes the usage of the most scalable and faster blockchain as election engine and the older one as a security provider:

 <p align="center">
   <img src="/doc/src/HyperchainsConnectorsElectionHistory.png">